dreadwrr/Linux-Pyinstaller/README.md

 ## Pyinstaller Linux qt recentchanges <br><br>

-New update as some changes had to be made to make it fully independent.
+New update for launcher script to use the binary for commandline.
 This includes <br>
 having the file filter which was filter.py in a toml file. filter.toml.
-Also an update to <br>
+Also an update to <br><br>
-the launcher script so commandline runs off executable.<br><br>

 cd /usr/local/recentchanges <br>
 python -m venv .venv <br>